 The County's Board of Supervisors administers the County's health insurance plan which is authorized by Sections 25-15-101 et seq., Mississippi Code Ann.
 (1972).
 The County's health insurance plan may be amended by the County's Board of Supervisors.
 As discussed in Note 7, the County self-insures a portion of this risk and purchases health insurance coverage from a commercial insurance company and offers health insurance benefit coverage through the County's health insurance plan ("the Plan").
-Since retirees may obtain health insurance by participating in a group with active employees and consequently receive a health insurance premium rate differential, the County has a post-employment healthcare benefit reportable under GASB Statement No. 45 as a single employer defined benefit health care plan.
-GASB Statement No. 45 requires reporting on an accrual basis the liability associated with other post-employment benefits.
-However, the County has determined that the effect of recording any liability for other post-employment benefits would not be material to the financial statements due to the limited number of retiree participants and has not recorded a liability for other post-employment benefits.
+Since retirees may obtain health insurance by participating in a group with active employees and consequently receive a health insurance premium rate differential, the County has a post-employment healthcare benefit reportable under GASB Statement No. 75 as a single employer defined benefit healthcare plan.
+GASB Statement No. 75 requires reporting on an accrual basis the liability associated with other post-employment benefits.